Appearance

 Fill out the following information for the Server details section:

-- Server name: Must be all lowercase with no numbers or spaces (e.g.,
+- Name: Must be all lowercase with no numbers or spaces (e.g.,

 transport) - Port: A minimum four-digit number (e.g.,